Rahul Gandhi: Early life and background

-Gandhi was born on 19 June 1970 at Holy Family Hospital in Delhi.
-He was the first of two children born to Rajiv Gandhi, who later served as the 6th prime minister of India, and Sonia Gandhi, who went on to become the president of the Indian National Congress.
-As the grandson of former prime minister Indira Gandhi, his lineage is deeply rooted in Indian political history.
-His paternal grandfather, Feroze Gandhi, hailed from Gujarat and was of Parsi descent.
-Furthermore, he is the great-grandson of India's inaugural prime minister, Jawaharlal Nehru.
+Rahul Rajiv Gandhi was born on 19 June 1970 at Holy Family Hospital in Delhi.
+He was the first of two children born to Rajiv Gandhi, who later served as the 6th prime minister of India, and Sonia Gandhi, who later served as the president of the Indian National Congress.
+He is the grandson of former prime minister Indira Gandhi and the great-grandson of India's first prime minister, Jawaharlal Nehru.
+His paternal grandfather, Feroze Gandhi was from Gujarat and was of Parsi descent.

 Gandhi completed his elementary education at St. Columba's School in New Delhi.
 He then attended The Doon School in Dehradun (an elite all-boys' boarding school, also the alma mater of his father, Rajiv Gandhi) from 1981 to 1983.
 At Doon, Gandhi studied alongside notable contemporaries, including former Congress members Jyotiraditya Scindia and Jitin Prasada.
 Following the assassination of Indira Gandhi by Sikhs in her personal guard on 31 October 1984, his father entered politics and became the 6th prime minister of India.
 Due to security threats from Sikh extremists, Gandhi and his sister Priyanka were home-schooled, taking examinations under the supervision of teachers.
 Spending their childhood away from media attention, Gandhi and his sister kept low profiles, appearing with their parents at a handful of public occasions.